 Updatedefault

-9. Once done, double-click on the Updatedefault key and type 1 on the Value Data field.
-Once done, click on the Ok button.
+9. Once done, double-click the Updatedefault key and type 1 in the Value Data field.
+Then click the Ok button.

 type 1 on the Value Data field

-That’s it!
-This will altogether disable the automatic Chrome updates on your Windows computer.
+This will automatically disable the automatic Chrome updates on your Windows computer.

-To download the updates, the Chrome browser access several domains.
+To download the updates, the Chrome browser accesses several domains.
 You can block those domains on your computer by editing the host files to block the Chrome update.

-The problem with this method is that if Google changes the URL for update, your browser will continue to auto update.
-So, you can try blocking these domains using the host file on Windows and Mac.
+The problem with this method is that if Google changes the URL for the update, your browser will continue to auto-update.
+You can try blocking these domains using the host file on Windows and Mac.

 • google.com/dl/*